Ferdila-doank/BlankSpaceAcademy/README.md

 we build API using FAST API for user request modifying database and use pub sub to create stream process to big query.

 ## 1. Installation Instruction
 a.
-Download JsonExtract.py and movies.zip (link in movies link file.txt) in this github an place to your computer in one folder
+Download Gatekeeper.py, extract in one folder

 b.
 Make sure you have all package pyhton for this program (see details in requirement.txt)

-    c.
-Don't extract movies.zip

 ## 2. How to use

 a.
-After complete installation step, open folder and run the file python JsonExtract.py
+After complete installation step, open folder and run the file using command uvicorn gatekeeper:app --reload

 b. change argument in JsonExtract.py. pathfile to path file movies.zip and pathdest is path for output JSON

 c.
 After this program complete run you will found 1 json file in pathdest If you want to see files output download JsonExtract.7z